DeveloppeurPascal/DelphiBooks4Delphi/README.md

 You can use it to test the API and generate components to paste directly in your VCL or FMX projects.

+## Folder "VCL-ListBooks"

+VCL sample with list of books and authors in a TListBox

+## Folder "VCL-ListBooks-Search"

+VCL sample with list of books and authors in a TFDMemTable to allow searching in the list.

 ## Other samples

 ### Learn To code Summer Camp 2021 - Day 2